katiadobra/cv/README.md

-# CV - Kat Rybalko
+# CV - Kateryna Rybalko

-I am a developer who enjoys writing Javascript and creating websites, using up-to-date technologies.
+I am a software developer who enjoys writing Javascript and creating websites, using up-to-date technologies.

 My goal is to become awesome at writing simple, scalable and readable code - through practice, learning and applying different programming paradigms.